aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-worksheets-in-npoi-and-aspose-cells/create-new-worksheet/_index.md

 // closing square bracket (])

-// You can use org.apache.poi.ss.util.WorkbookUtil#createSafeSheetName(String nameProposal)}
+// You can use org.apache.poi.ss.util.WorkbookUtil#createSafeSheetName(String nameProposal)

 // for a safe way to create valid names, this utility replaces invalid characters with a space (' ')